Here are some answers to our most frequently aske questions

 When is registration for the spring lacrosse season?

-Registration for the spring season takes place online until January 22nd for 3rd thru 8th Grade and for K-2nd Grade until the first clinic in early April.
-We begin promoting registration via local newspapers, signs around town, email and this website in late fall.
-For 3rd-8th grade travel lacrosse we must order uniforms and submit rosters to the various leagues by January 23rd, and once we do that registration is closed.
+Registration for the spring season takes place online until January 17, 2022 for 3rd thru 8th Grade and for K-2nd Grade until the first clinic in early April.
+We begin promoting registration via local newspapers, signs around town, email, social media and this website in late fall.
+For 3rd-8th grade travel lacrosse we must order uniforms and submit rosters to the various leagues by January 24, and once we do that registration is closed.

 *We keep K-2 clinic registration open until the clinic begins in early April.